2018/19 Update of the Neighborhood Revitalization Strategy (NRS)

-- Implementation has begun!
-One of two primary recommendations from the 2019 NRS Update is to resource focused neighborhood engagement for the next 1-2 years to better understand what issues and opportunities are most important to residents at the neighborhood level.
+- One of two primary recommendations from the 2019 NRS Update is to resource focused neighborhood engagement for the next 1-2 years to better understand what issues and opportunities are most important to residents at the neighborhood level.
 The city has hired a new Senior Neighborhood Planner and Neighborhood Engagement Specialist to advance these recommendations.

 Between 2005 and 2019, a number of things transpired which now place Wheat Ridge in a very different position:

 - The City took seriously the recommendation of the NRS and faithfully pursued its implementation.

 - The metro area went through a historically exceptional period of demographic and economic growth, which had spillover effects in Wheat Ridge.

 - The City experienced half a generation of demographic turnover, with some households leaving and new ones arriving.